 • GPA: Students must have a cumulative GPA of 2.5.
 Some programs require up to a 3.0 cumulative GPA.

 • Second semester sophomores through second semester seniors may study abroad.

 • Students may not apply for or participate in study abroad while on academic, credit or disciplinary probation.

 - March 1: For study abroad during the fall semester

 - October 1: For study abroad during the spring semester

 • It's never too early to start planning your study abroad experience.
 Speak with your academic advisor, explore our web site, attend study abroad events, and schedule an appointment with a study abroad advisor.

 • All of St. Norbert's study abroad programs are one semester in length.
 It's also possible to study abroad for two semesters (see "Exchange Programs" above.)

-• At the moment, the Study Abroad Office does not offer any short-term (J-Term or Maymester) programs.
+• At the moment, the Study Abroad Office does not offer any short-term (J-Term, Maymester or Summer) programs.
 If a short-term program is offered, announcements will be made via the SNC News, on our web site, and at informational sessions.

 ||• Ready to get started?
 It's easy!
 Simply use our Getting Started and Apply pages.

 |Health, Safety, and Security